 Instinctual Thinkers inspire executional greatness

-As the brand leader, when you see new ideas coming from your team, the first thing you should ask is, “Do you love it?” as the first filter for what makes great work.
+As the marketing leader, when you see new ideas coming from your team, you should first ask, “Do you love it?” as the first filter for what makes great work.
 Great brand leaders can never settle for O.K.
 Each time you reject O.K., the work naturally gets better.
 It will make your expectations higher.
 When you love your work, you will fight for it, with your agency, your boss, or anyone in the way.

-Five ways to speed up your brain to use your instincts to their fullest
+Five strategies to speed up your thinking and maximize your instincts in marketing

 Consensus Socializers align everyone who works on the brand